 If you’re bored by long trips, though, you might not want to be an astronaut.
 Traveling to outer space requires much more patience than your average trip to the beach.

 Obviously, if you want to travel to Mars, it would be best to do so at the point of opposition, when Mars is “only” nearly 35 million miles away.
 That is why rocket scientists time their unmanned missions to Mars to coincide with opposition windows every 26 months.
-The next opposition window will be in November 2011, when NASA plans to launch the Curiosity Rover.
+The next opposition window will be in April 2014.

 Besides the long trip, a manned mission to Mars presents many other difficulties.
 Scientists worry about astronauts being exposed to cosmic rays and other radiation during the long trip.
 They also are concerned about the physical effects astronauts would experience from prolonged exposure to a low-gravity, low-light environment.

 Maybe the factor hardest to predict, though, is the psychological effect astronauts might suffer as a result of isolation from Earth.
 No one is really sure what mental stress would be caused due to lack of contact with the friends and family the astronauts leave behind.

 Other barriers to such a manned mission to Mars include fuel for such a long trip, as well as oxygen, water, and food for astronauts on such an extended mission.
 Unfortunately, Mars has a very thin atmosphere that would not normally support human life.

 Despite these difficulties, countries around the world are planning for future manned missions to Mars.
 In 2004, the U.S. identified a manned Mars mission as a long-term goal.
 In 2007, NASA stated that it hopes to put a man on Mars by 2037.